 NOTE: Adjust both straps at the same position.
 Decreasing the stopper strap length may reduce comfort.
-Always install stopper strap bolt as close as possible to the lower shaft.
+Always install stopper strap bolt as close as possible to the lower shaft (two holes left open between screw head and nut).

 Center Spring